-RTÉ continually reviews its selection process in an effort to succeed in this increasingly competitive event.
-RTÉ would now like to invite accomplished songwriters and performers, preferably with a proven track record of success in the music industry to submit a song to be considered to represent Ireland in the competition which will take place in Lisbon, Portugal next May.
+RTÉ would now like to invite accomplished songwriters and performers, preferably with a proven track record of success in the music industry to submit a song to be considered to represent Ireland in the competition.

-Songs submitted must strictly comply with the rules of Eurovision and RTÉ reserves the right to arrange, produce or otherwise alter any song selected for entry to the Eurovision Song Contest 2018.
+Songs submitted must strictly comply with the rules of Eurovision Song Contest and RTÉ reserves the right to arrange, produce or otherwise alter any song selected for entry to the Eurovision Song Contest 2019.

 Songwriters/composers may only submit one song (including co-writes) for consideration.
 If more than one song per composer is submitted only the first song received will be considered.
 Songs must be no longer than 3 minutes in duration.

-It is important to note that any entries submitted through this process will be considered alongside other compositions and performers which RTÉ may commission or secure independently of this process and RTÉ reserves the absolute right to approach established acts and songwriters and to select a song and/or a performer(s) at its sole discretion from outside this process.
-RTÉ also reserves the right to match any song selected with a different artist to the one submitted with the entry.
+It is important to note that any entries submitted through this process will be considered alongside other compositions which RTÉ may commission or secure independently of this process.
+RTÉ will have the final say on which song and artist will be Ireland’s 2019 entry.

-Entries will ONLY be accepted by email as an MP3 (192kbps) file or Soundcloud link.
+Entries will ONLY be accepted by email as an MP3 (192kbps) file.

-No entries will be accepted on CD, cassette or any other format.
+No entries will be accepted on CD, cassette, DAT, minidisc or any other format.

 Email entries to Eurovision2019@rte.ie